basillicus/agentSlurm/docs/CODE_GUIDE.md

 #### Parser Agent
 The Parser Agent converts raw SLURM scripts into structured elements.
 It extracts:
-- SBATCH directives using regex pattern matching
+- SBATCH directives using a PEG grammar (Parsimonious) with regex fallback
 - Commands (identifying tool commands and Lustre commands)
 - Special comment patterns for in-script communication